 Requiring candidates to fill out long and tedious forms, not having mobile-friendly career websites and making candidates jump through hoops to complete applications are all factors that work against recruitment efforts.
 It's time to phase out any outdated recruitment systems that are likely to turn off millennials and high quality workers.

-A Kelton Global poll of more than 1,000 job seekers and 300 HR professionals revealed that 80 percent of candidates expect to use mobile devices to apply for work, but 36 percent of HR professionals said their application process was not optimized for mobile.
+Entrepreneur reports that a Kelton Global poll of more than 1,000 job seekers and 300 HR professionals revealed that 80 percent of candidates expect to use mobile devices to apply for work, but 36 percent of HR professionals said their application process was not optimized for mobile.
 Clearly, in this regard, there is a disconnect between what candidates expect and what organizations do.
 Moving past antiquated recruitment methods and outdated technology is a worthwhile investment for your enterprise.

 Get With the Times

 Attracting high quality workers starts with developing recruitment systems that reflect a more modern approach.
 These can include:

 - Setting up organization recruitment profiles on all major social networks.
 That way, millennials can learn more about the corporate culture and career opportunities.
 For example, a LinkedIn page can be a useful way to advertise and accept candidate applications.
 Another option is Jobcast, a Facebook® app that transforms a Facebook page into a recruitment site for more targeted efforts and has been used by organizations like Pizza Hut and Samsung.

 - Using mobile technology to facilitate face-to-face interactions between recruiters and candidates.
 A great example includes HireVue Pro, which enables real-time and prerecorded interviews and introductions.
 Recruiters can handle screenings with candidates and managers can get a sneak peek before bringing someone in for an interview.